prernamittal/VerilogAlarmClock/README.md

 The project consists of the following files:

-1. `alarm.sv`: This file contains the logic for the alarm module.
+1. `alarm.v`: This file contains the logic for the alarm module.
 It controls the alarm functionality based on the current time and the user-defined alarm time.

-2. `counter2.sv`: This file contains the logic for the counter module.
+2. `counter2.v`: This file contains the logic for the counter module.
 It increments the time counters for seconds, minutes, and hours.

-3. `light.sv`: This file contains the logic for the light module.
+3. `light.v`: This file contains the logic for the light module.
 It controls the state of the light based on the alarm trigger.

-4. `main.sv`: This file contains the main module of the digital clock.
+4. `main.v`: This file contains the main module of the digital clock.
 It instantiates the counter, alarm, light, weather and motion modules and connects them together.

 5. `memory.v`: This file contains the memory module that defines addr and data relation and gives the user option to control the current time and alarm time using these signals.

-6. `motion.sv`: This file contains the logic for the motion detection module.
+6. `motion.v`: This file contains the logic for the motion detection module.
 It detects motion and triggers an event to enable/disable the alarm functionality.

-7. `weather.sv`: This file contains the logic for the weather module.
+7. `weather.v`: This file contains the logic for the weather module.
 It retrieves weather information and updates the display accordingly.

 8. `test2.sv`: This file is the SystemVerilog test bench for the digital clock.
 It instantiates the main module and provides stimulus to test the functionality of the clock.